 - Structural heart disease: New devices and minimally invasive procedures for structural heart disease including transcatheter aortic valve replacement (TAVR), mitral valve repair, and left atrial appendage closure.

 Our collaborative approach to care ensures optimal treatment approaches and outcomes for you.
 We participate in the diagnosis and treatment of valvular disease through the Valvular Heart Disease Program, and in peripheral and endovascular interventions outside the coronary arteries in collaboration with our vascular surgeons.
-We also are part of the Pulmonary Embolism Response team to ensure a standard approach to pulmonary embolism care across D-H and our network of referring hospitals.
+We also are part of the Pulmonary Embolism Response team to ensure a standard approach to pulmonary embolism care across our network of referring hospitals.

 How our clinical research impacts your care